TNTurnerLab/ACES/README.md

 For those not familiar with docker reference this link: [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/)

-*** Disclaimer Make sure to build the Dockerfile locally on machine before attempting to on RIS **
+*** Disclaimer Make sure to build the Dockerfile locally on machine before attempting to on LSF server **